BuildTheEarth/docs/source/guide/discord.rst

 These guys review for building applications to make sure we get quality content.
 Being a Reviwer is also a good test phase to becoming a full staff member because we get to know you a bit better.

-If you want to become a reviwer apply here: `Reviwer Application`_
+If you want to become a reviwer apply here: `Reviewer Application`_

 **What we look for:** You should have some good building skills in Minecraft.